patofoto/Demon_Klipper_Essentials_Unified/README.md

 - The system can now automatically detect which correctly setup chamber sensor you have, chamber sensor or chamber fan

-# Previous & Exsisting Features
+# Previous & Existing Features

 ### NEW!
 ORCA Slicer `Multi_Surface` handling!
 - The printer knows what bed surface you choose to use & can add a pre-set Z offset for the print & remove it afterward!
 The system can even combine the surface offset with a filament or temperature based one!
 Don't worry though there are `Bed Saver` safety checks that should help stop you entering a wrong number & damaging your printer, especially when using the combine offset function!